FidelityFramework/BAREWire/.serena/memories/hardware_memory_descriptors.md

 # BAREWire Hardware Memory Descriptor System

+## The "Fidelity" Principle

+> **The entire point of Fidelity is that the F# compiler controls memory layout - not MLIR, not LLVM.**

+Types (including memory region types, access kinds, and peripheral descriptors) carry semantic meaning through the entire compilation pipeline.
+They ARE erased - but at the **last possible lowering stage**, after Fidelity has made all memory layout decisions. **Fidelity dictates; LLVM implements.**

 ## Status: NOT YET IMPLEMENTED

 The types and concepts described below are the **design specification** for what BAREWire needs